russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 5. Treat yourself gently: Focus on your progress instead of being hard on yourself or using negative self-talk when things don't go smoothly.

-Using these strategies can assist you in developing strong habits that will help you reach your goals and keep you moving forward.
+By employing these strategies, you can cultivate strong habits that will help you achieve your goals and propel you forward.

 Step 4: Track your progress and reward yourself

 Keeping track of your personal growth helps reignite motivation when it fades.
 Savoring the milestones you've reached gives you a sense of contentment and sharpens your focus on your goals.
-Tools like habit trackers and visual boards highlighting images and dreams that make you happier may illuminate your journey as you celebrate your successes.
-Remember to congratulate yourself regularly; as James Clear highlights in these excerpts from 'Atomic Habits,':
+Tools like habit trackers and visual boards, which accentuate images and dreams that bring you happiness, may illuminate your journey as you celebrate your successes.
+Remember to congratulate yourself regularly, as James Clear highlights in these excerpts from 'Atomic Habits:'

 "It is the anticipation of a reward not the fulfillment of it that gets us to take action.
 The greater the anticipation, the greater the dopamine spike."